Protection Warrior Tank Stat Priority — 12.0.5

 Getting a Better Understanding of Protection Warrior Stats

 Below, you can find a detailed explanation of what each of the stats provides for Protection Warriors.
-As a tank, your main priority is to survive and you should optimize your stats as such.
+As a tank, your main priority is to survive, and you should optimize your stats as such.
 If you are comfortable with the class and have no issues surviving, you can start looking to optimize for a more DPS-oriented stat priority.
-To get a better idea of this, you can take a look at our Simulations page.

 Haste does a few things.
 It reduces the global cooldown, increases